Contents

 Out of the box, Catch2 provides the following matchers:

-matchersCatch2 provides 5 different matchers that work with
+std::string matchersCatch2 provides 5 different matchers that work with

-, *
+std::string, *

-StartsWith(std::string str, CaseSensitive)
+StartsWith(std::string str, CaseSensitive), *

-EndsWith(std::string str, CaseSensitive)
+EndsWith(std::string str, CaseSensitive), *

-ContainsSubstring(std::string str, CaseSensitive)
+ContainsSubstring(std::string str, CaseSensitive), *

-Equals(std::string str, CaseSensitive)
+Equals(std::string str, CaseSensitive), and *

-Matches(std::string str, CaseSensitive)
+Matches(std::string str, CaseSensitive).

 The first three should be fairly self-explanatory, they succeed if

-the argument starts with str
+the argument starts with str, ends with str,

-or contains str
+or contains str somewhere inside it.

-matcher matches a string if (and only if) the
+The Equals matcher matches a string if (and only if) the

-argument string is equal to str
+argument string is equal to str.

-matcher performs an ECMAScript
+Finally, the Matches matcher performs an ECMAScript

-against the argument string.
+regex match using str against the argument string.
 It is

 important to know that the match is performed against the string as a

-whole, meaning that the regex "abc"
+whole, meaning that the regex "abc" will not match input

-, you need to
+string "abcd".
+To match "abcd", you need to

-use e.g. "abc.*"
+use e.g. "abc.*" as your regex.

 The second argument sets whether the matching should be case-sensitive or not.
 By default, it is case-sensitive.

-matchers live incatch2/matchers/catch_matchers_string.hpp
+std::stringmatchers live incatch2/matchers/catch_matchers_string.hpp

 Vector matchers have been deprecated in favour of the generic range matchers with the same functionality.